Welcome to the Green Mountain Perkins Academy

 The three-story Green Mountain Perkins Academy building, in original condition, serves as a repository and archival center for material related to the Academy and to 19th-century community activities in South Woodstock, Vermont.

-The handsome Academy building, frequently used for community activities over the years, has never been used for any other purpose.
+The handsome Academy building is frequently used for community activities; it has never been used for any other purpose.
 It remains a unique example of a successful effort to offer boys and girls an educational opportunity beyond primary and grade school levels before the development of public schools.

 Visiting the Academy

-The Academy is open during July and August on Saturday afternoons from 2:00-5:00p.m.
+The Academy is open during July and August on Saturday afternoons from 2:00-5:00 p.m.
 The first floor is accessible to the disabled.
-Visits at other times can usually be arranged by telephoning (802) 457-3779, or .
+Visits at other times can usually be arranged by telephoning (802) 457-3779, or by email.

-No admission is charged.
-Visitors customarily make a small donation toward the maintenance and preservation of the Academy.
+Visitors customarily make a small donation toward the maintenance and preservation of the Academy, but no admission is charged.

 Special Outside Events